nikefn/nikefn.github.io/_posts/2024-08-09-journeytoquestion.markdown

 **Yet, despite all this progress in developing alternative indicators and metrics, the long-awaited shift towards sustainability at scale remains elusive.**[^7]

-This brings me to my central question: What can we learn from this development and are there alternative pathways that might offer more insights?
+This brings me to my central question: What can we learn from the development of these metrics?
+And are there alternative pathways to integrate qualitative narratives with quantitative goals?

 ...
 My interest in this topic and on the interplay of quantitative and qualitative research did not develop overnight.
 It has taken time and I would like to share how my thoughts have evolved.